Skip to main content

 Editorial Review

 Flowise provides an excellent drag-and-drop interface for building LLM workflows based on LangChain components.
-Perfect for visual thinkers and rapid prototyping, though complex production deployments may outgrow the visual paradigm.
+Perfect for visual thinkers and rapid prototyping, though complex production deployments require understanding the underlying framework concepts.

 Key Features